ankschoubey/old-blog/_posts/2022-06-25-tests-creative-variable-names.md

 last_modified_at: 2022-06-25T20:52:08.052481
 last-modified-purpose:
 permalink: /creative-variable-names/
-title: Write cleaner tests with creative variable names
+title: Writing cleaner tests with creative variable names
 ---

 Variable and method names provide a context that makes it easy to understand a piece of code.